Install → Overview

 The XDMoD Job Performance (SUPReMM) module must be installed on an existing, functional XDMoD instance.

-The PCP data collection software must be installed on the existing HPC compute nodes.
+Compute node data collection software must be installed on the existing HPC compute nodes:

 The Job summarization software and Mongo database may be installed on the same server as the XDMoD instance.
 However, for best performance, it is recommended that a dedicated server is used to host the Mongo database.
 This server can also be used to run the Job summarization software.